-Please note that both Flu and COVID-19 Vaccination Programmes will never:
+Please note that the PHA Vaccination Programmes will never:

 - Disclose any personal or health/medical information provided by you to anyone other than the PHA, your GP practice patient record system or the processors listed in Annex A. Additionally, for Health and Social Care (HSC) staff, Occupational Health will hold a record of your vaccination; anonymised data will be shared with HSC employers as management reports on vaccine uptake.

 - Ask you to dial a premium rate number (for example, those starting 09 or 087) to speak to us;

 - Ask you to make any form of payment or purchase a product of any kind;

 - Ask for any details about your bank account;

 - Ask for your social media identities or login details, or those of your contacts;

 - Ask for any passwords or PINs, or ask you to set up any passwords or PINs over the phone;

 - Ask you to download any software to your PC or ask you to hand over control of your PC, smartphone or tablet to anyone else;

 - Ask you to access any website or smartphone application that does not belong to the Government, or HSC.